jakkub/KineCTRL/README.md

 kinectrl
 ========

-A customizable 3D gestural interface for Windows
+A customizable 3D gestural interface for Windows.